Skip to content

 Learn how to set the font size for your bitmap font and understand its impact on glyph quality, texture size, and performance.

-Font size is a critical setting in your bitmap font project.
-It defines the rendering resolution of your glyphs in pixels and directly influences visual quality, texture atlas dimensions, and memory usage.
+Font size defines the rendering resolution of your glyphs in pixels.
+It directly affects visual quality, texture atlas dimensions, and memory usage.

 • Unit: Pixels (px)